varundevjani/blog/_posts/2017-05-29-Why-I-don't-read.md

 Now while this whole monologue probably got you teary eyed, all I could think was:

 _"Dear Hazel,
 Its true you're no mathematician.
 Otherwise, you would have known that the set of reals between 0 and 1 is as big as the set of reals between 0 and 2.
 Take any real between 0 and 2 and divide it by 2.
 You'd have a corresponding real between 0 and 1.
 That's a one-one mapping.
 Cantor himself proved both those infinities to be equal.
-And while some infinities are larger than others, you chose the wrong example."_
+And while some infinities are larger than others, you chose the wrong example"_.

 Though this is an extremely exaggerated version of what actually goes on in my head, it is what it is.